How-To Creole

 Haitian Creole is influenced by African languages such as Ewe and Fon.

-In addition to French, Haitian Creole is influenced by West African languages such as Fon and Ewe.
+In addition to French, Haitian Creole was shaped by several African languages, including Fon, Ewe, and Kongo languages.

-Haitian Creole Orthography - A History of Conflict and Strife
+Haitian Creole Orthography - A History of Debate and Reform

 Haitian Creole went through notable changes in the 20th century.